 • Visit the historic Fort Point Lighthouse and enjoy the interactive exhibits that tell the story of the area’s maritime heritage.

-• Stop by Cosby’s Garden Center and explore the trails behind the store that are filled with large concrete statues.
+• Stop by Cosby’s Garden Center and explore the unusual trails behind the store that are filled with large concrete statues.
+It’s a fun stop, and a great way to stretch the legs while seeing these unusual creations.

 Shelburne